-UW-Green Bay Music announces an innovative concert series designed to help you connect with music in more meaningful ways.
+An innovative concert series designed to connect with music in more meaningful ways.
 Performances will feature scintillating and provocative discussions by a composer, performer or arranger.
 Together, you will consider a single aspect of the music through multiple perspectives.
 Diverse styles will be performed to broaden your horizons and deepen your understanding.

 - are held on Thursdays